hyazbek/com.checkout/README.md

 ## Deliverables

 ### com.checkout.api
-API that processes a payment through the gateway and ability to check for a payment details of a previously made payment through its transaction id.
+API that processes a payment through the gateway and ability to check for a payment detail of a previously made payment through its transaction id.
 ### com.checkout.bank
 Bank API that will be called from the payment processing api and returns the status of a payment.